Fredric

 [0036] A. Five (or more) of the following symptoms have been

-present during the same 2-week period and represent a change from
+present during the same 2-week period and represent a change

-condition, or mood-incongruent delusions or hallucinations.
+medical condition, or mood-incongruent delusions or

-(1) depressed mood most of the day, nearly every day, as indicated
+(1) depressed mood most of the day, nearly every day, as

-observation made by others (e.g., appears tearful).
+or observation made by others (e.g., appears tearful).
 Note: In

 children and adolescents, can be irritable mood.